 - Now Polish your headlights with a good polycarbonate plastic polish like the Novus 3 part polish kit.
 Just follow the manufacturer’s instructions and take your time.

-How To Clean Awnings
+How to Clean RV Awnings

 Then roll up the awning and let it sit for 30 minutes.
-This will allow the soap to breakdown the dirt and to penetrate through to the bottom of the fabric without breaking down the waterproofing underneath.
-After 30 minutes, extend the awning out fully and thoroughly rinse both sides, being careful not to blast the fabric with the water.
-If the awning is clean, allow it to dry before rolling back up to the stowed position.
+This will allow the soap to break down the dirt and penetrate through to the bottom of the fabric without breaking down the waterproofing underneath.
+After 30 minutes, extend the awning out fully, and thoroughly rinse both sides, being careful not to blast the fabric with the water.
+If the awning is clean, allow it to dry before rolling it back up to the stowed position.

 What About Using a Professional RV Cleaning Service?